dklevakin/ai-map/doc/index.md

 - Radial map with the “AI Compass” central node and color-coded service categories.
 - Toggle between Ukrainian and English content localizations.
 - Expandable categories, groups, and subgroups with detailed service descriptions.
+- Debounced search that filters in both languages, expands matching branches, and highlights relevant nodes.
 - Tooltips that surface extended descriptions and direct links to each service on hover.
 - Visual icons next to service names for instant recognition of the service type.
 - Adaptive canvas height for large catalogs plus keyboard navigation support.